 - What you take in counts.
 If you'd like to take a more active approach in treating edema, there are a couple of things you can do to help relieve the symptoms.
 The first, and probably one of the best and most important, is to drink a lot of water.
 While it doesn't seem like it makes sense to get rid of fluids by taking in more, the extra fluids will help flush out your system of waste products which may have increased swelling.
 You really need at least 8 eight ounce glasses of water a day.
 The best tip I have for accomplishing this is to fill up a container to carry around and empty it by the end of the day.

 - The truth about salt.
 While many people believe that swelling is caused by excessive amounts of salt in the diet, the opposite is also true.
 Limiting the amount of salt you take in can cause swelling as well.
 As with all things, moderation is the key to balance.

 - Try water or hydrotherapy.
-A new study out last fall suggests that even beyond the once told water immersion, water aerobics can help with swelling.
+Some studies suggest that even beyond the once told water immersion, water aerobics can help with swelling.
 Being in a pool of water helps the body shed the excess fluids through the kidneys, while supporting the pregnant uterus.

 - Don't wear elastic topped socks or knee-hi pantyhose.

 - Wear comfortable shoes.
 Slip on types work best.

 - If you stand at work, try to move around slightly or get a stool to prop a foot up.